nelsonch/GPflex/README.md

 A simple DEMO with three correlation structures (Power_Hybrid, Power_Full and Matern_Hybrid) is available at http://htmlpreview.github.io/?https://github.com/nelsonch/GPflex/blob/master/DEMO.html

 To cite: Chen, H., Loeppky, J.L., and Welch, W.J.
 (2017), Flexible Correlation Structure for Accurate Prediction and Uncertainty Quantification in Bayesian Gaussian Process Emulation of a Computer Model, SIAM/ASA Journal on Uncertainty Quantification, 5 (1), 598-620.

-Feel free to email the author (Hao (Nelson) Chen) should you have any questions at hao.chen@stat.ubc.ca